-In the case where a landlord firmly objects we suggest contacting your local tenant advice service or union as the laws may differ between states and regions.
+If you’re interested in learning more about tenant rights we suggest contacting your local tenant service or union, as laws may differ between states and regions.